-StartUp Sedro-Woolley is a pilot program for aspiring entrepreneurs featuring free business training and support, cash prizes and the chance for participants to launch a pop-up business at a new business park.
+StartUp Sedro-Woolley is a program for aspiring entrepreneurs featuring free business training and ongoing support.

-Up to 20 emerging entrepreneurs, including up to three high school students, will have the opportunity to participate in CIE’s First Steps to Business course, a 16-hour course that will be held twice a week (Tuesdays and Thursdays from 4-6pm) starting May 6 through May 30 at the Skagit Connection Hub.
+Up to 20 emerging entrepreneurs, including up to three high school students, will have the opportunity to participate in CIE’s First Steps to Business course, a 16-hour course that will be held twice a week (Tuesdays and Thursdays from 4-6pm) starting October 1st at the Skagit Connection Hub.
 Participants will learn how to apply business fundamentals to assess the feasibility of their business goals to reach a quick “go-no go” decision.
-Participants will have access to individualized coaching and mentorship from the Center for Inclusive Entrepreneurship, GroWashington, the SBDC, and local volunteer business and economic development professionals.
+Participants will have access to individualized coaching and mentorship from the Center for Inclusive Entrepreneurship, the SBDC, and local volunteer business and economic development professionals.

 Participants who complete the course will present their business proposals to a panel of local experts.
 The five top proposals will be awarded $500 to help with basic start-up costs, such as licensing, business cards and other simple items.
 The grand prize winner will be awarded the opportunity to launch their business in the new business park planned for downtown Sedro-Woolley.

 First Steps to Business Course: Free business training that will help you apply business fundamentals to assess the feasibility of your business goals and reach a quick go-no go decision.